REVIEW: Michael Tilson Thomas, Yuja Wang, and New World Symphony Shine

 The body of Fountain of Youth unfolds like the post-minimalism of John Adams, slow motion exploration of a single harmonic sonority, like a video camera peering around in a tunnel of sound.
 Trombones slide around to and fro, pouring out of a churning river of rapidly bowing strings.
 A jagged underpinning of percussion includes primitive washboards and a pseudo-psychodelic rock beat.
 An elusive, distant middle section gradually builds to a shocking, visceral conclusion.
 Wofle creates sounds so viscerally grotesque they’re beautiful.

 Prokofiev’s Piano Concerto No. 5 in G Major, Op.
 55, dates from 1931 and finds the Russian composer at the height of an identity crisis.
 After many years abroad to mixed results, he was struggling to regain approval in his homeland.
-Pianists like Yuja Wang must not get a a lot of bang for their buck working up this spiky piece; it comes at the audience with thorns, and is rarely programmed.
-Not that it isn’t full of showy virtuosity (it’s tailor-made for Wang’s facile athleticism) or jangling around with a plethora of melodies.
+Pianists like Yuja Wang must not get a a lot of bang for their buck working up this spiky piece that comes at the audience with thorns.
+It’s rarely programmed.
+Not because isn’t full of showy virtuosity — it’s tailor-made for Wang’s facile athleticism — or jangling around with a plethora of melodies.

 Wang’s boundless skills at getting around the keyboard are on full display in this Olympic trapeze act.
 The first three movements are frenetic.
 Prokofiev wrote the piece as a vehicle for himself to play and pulled out every pianistic antic in his grab bag.
 It’s an onslaught of witty irony jutting up and down the instrument.
 The orchestra does not sit idly by, however.
 When Wang’s flying fingers jump, the young virtuosos of the New World Symphony reply, “How high?”